Step 5: Deciding the outcome

-For more detailed advice on other disciplinary actions, see the Acas guide to discipline and grievances at work.
+You can find more detailed advice on other disciplinary actions in the Acas guide to discipline and grievances at work.

 The employer might dismiss the employee (end their contract) in either of these cases:

 - the disciplinary procedure has had to be repeated and the employee previously had a final written warning

 Dismissal should only be decided by a manager who has the authority to do so.
-You can check your workplace's policy on this.
+You can check your organisation's policy on this.